MaximDieball/ESP-32-based-physical-password-manager/README.md

 ## Motivation / Problem

 I created this project because I was frustrated with manually copying passwords from my phone or using weaker easy to remember passwords when working on non-personal computers.
-When logging into a site on a library or school computer, I didn’t want to log into my password manager and risk exposing all my credentials.
+When logging into a site on a library or school computer, I didn’t want to log into my password manager and possibly expose all my credentials.

-To solve this, I built a **portable physical password manager** that can be used anywhere without giving the host computer access to your entire password vault.
+To solve this, I built a **portable physical password manager** that can be used anywhere without giving the host computer access to your password manager.
-While a smartphone password manager could do something similar, this device goes a step further by **automatically typing in usernames and passwords**, making the process faster and letting you use longer, more secure passwords.
+While you could look up passwords on your smartphone password manager, this device can also **automatically typing in usernames and passwords**, making the process faster and letting you use longer, more secure passwords.
 Because the passwords are saved on the device it is also safer than trusting a third party cloud provider with your passwords.

 ## Watch the Demo Video!
 (Press on the picture below)